GROUP Dialogue with Obreau

 Photo by Josh Calabrese on Unsplash

-The Structure of a Dialogue with OBREAU
+Structure and Flow of a Dialogue with OBREAU

 A Dialogue with OBREAU ordinarily has five phases, as outlined below.
 The structure outlined here is for a face-to-face dialogue, though the process can be used virtually as well (however; hybrid versions involving some people in the room and others online can be difficult to facilitate and are not recommended).